-If you are a reporting entity, regulated by AUSTRAC for AML/CTF compliance you will understand the Part B obligations of your AML program.
+If you are a reporting entity, regulated by AUSTRAC for AML/CTF compliance you will understand the Part B obligations of your AML/CTF program.
 Otherwise known as customer due diligence or Know your Customer.

 Executing on this policy prescription becomes far more complex when your customer happens to be a business entity.

 Many businesses, particularly companies with an international presence, have many layers of beneficial ownership.
 This makes identifying and verifying the ultimate beneficial owners of your business customers a very complex process, takes time and often requires requesting identity information back and forth.

 In this post, we will go through the information you are required to collect and verify for AML/CTF compliance when allowing a new business customer to use your service.
 Explaining the first steps to performing a ‘know your business customer’ check with bronID.

 Keep in mind that in many cases, verifying ultimate beneficial owners of entities is also required.

 As defined in Part B of your AML/CTF Program by AUSTRAC

 A beneficial owner of a customer is defined as an individual (a natural person or persons) who ultimately owns or controls (directly or indirectly) the customer.

 Ownership for the purposes of determining a beneficial owner means owning 25% or more of the customer.